 This takes me to my closing point.
 I’ve argued that knowledge – and by extension the education that provides us knowledge – is inherently both powerful and frightening.
 It’s frightening to others – but it’s also frightening to us.

-Eighty years before Arnold, the philosopher Immanuel Kant (1724-1804), in his essay What is Enlightenment?, argued that knowledge and thought is not just hard work (as Goethe would have it), but is inherently unsettling and discomforting.
-It makes us question our way of seeing the world.
+Eighty years before Arnold, the philosopher Immanuel Kant (1724-1804), in his essay What is Enlightenment?, argued that knowledge and thought do not just involve hard work (as Goethe believed), but are inherently unsettling and discomforting.
+Acquiring new knowledge often makes us question our way of seeing the world.
 Kant saw that it was much easier for us to remain blissfully ignorant, in a form of intellectual ‘immaturity’:

 ‘It is so comfortable to be a minor.
 If I have a book that thinks for me, a pastor who acts as my conscience, a physician who prescribes my diet, and so on–then I have no need to exert myself.
 I have no need to think, if only I can pay; others will take care of that disagreeable business for me.’